iliabylich/iliabylich.github.io/_posts/2021-12-28-writing-bindings-upside-down.markdown

 #endif // STRUCTS_HPP
 ```

-C functions are the same, but these classes are incompatible with C FFI, so we need to define our BLOBs:
+C functions are the same, but these classes are incompatible with C FFI, so we need to define our blob structs:

 ```cpp
 #ifndef BINDINGS_SUPPORT_HPP